ms-web-ru/ping_pong/README.md

 A web application for automatic scoring in table tennis.
 It requires the connection of input devices and a network interface to interact via the GET protocol.
+Device connections are not required for testing.

 1) run npm install
 2) Run start_server.bat
 3) Open files in two browser tabs /public/index.html and /public/test.html